FurryCoders/FALocalRepo/README.md

         * E - Extras full<br>
         Like partial but also searches for 'username' in the descriptions

-        Sections can be omitted if 'Update' option is used
+        Sections can be omitted if 'update' option is used

     3. `Options: `<br>
     Last field is reserved for options.
 These can be: